-Commitment – Commitment to juvenile a detention center can be either “determinant” (fixed amount of time) up to 90 days for each offense or “indeterminate” (not fixed but not to exceed the age of 21).
+Commitment – Commitment to juvenile detention centers can be either “determinant” (fixed amount of time) up to 90 days for each offense or “indeterminate” (not fixed but not to exceed the age of 21).
 After the child is committed, the South Carolina Board of Juvenile Parole uses guidelines to determine the minimum and maximum number of months that the child stays at DJJ’s detention center.
 DJJ may release a child earlier for good behavior.
-When a child reaches the minimum guideline amount, the child has right to appear before the Parole Board to ask for parole (release).
+When a child reaches the minimum guideline amount, the child has the right to appear before the Parole Board to ask for parole (release).
 During this appearance before the Parole Board has the right to an attorney, and an attorney will be appointed for the child if the child’s family can’t afford one.
 The Parole Board may grant a child a “conditional” or an “unconditional” release.
 If the release is conditional, the child will be supervised by the local DJJ county office for a period of time, not to exceed the age of 21, determined by the Parole Board.
 A child on conditional release may be required to pay restitution, perform community service, or complete a local program in the community.

 Yes.
 After the child has turned 18 and has completed their sentence including probation, the child may petition the family court for an order destroying all official records.
-The granting of this order is in the family court’s discretion.
+The granting of this order is at the family court’s discretion.

 Yes.
 Under South Carolina law, Section 63-5-60, a parent or legal guardian can be liable for up to $5,000.00 in damage to real or personal property caused by a minor who lives with the parent or the guardian and who is under the age of 18.
-To recover damages from the parent or the guardian, the property owner must bring a civil law suit outside of the juvenile justice case.
+To recover damages from the parent or the guardian, the property owner must bring a civil lawsuit outside of the juvenile justice case.
 The outcome of any civil lawsuit for property damage has no impact on the juvenile justice case.